 Ancient Rome for Kids

-Over 2,500 years ago, ancient Rome was a thriving, bustling city.
-In the Forum, the central marketplace and center of town, there were as many as 150 different shops!
+Rome grew into a thriving, bustling city.
+In the Forum, the central marketplace and center of town, there were many different shops selling all kinds of things, like clothes, jewelry, shoes, wigs, swords and more!
 The great Roman orators gave speeches in the Forum so that everyone knew what was going on in government.
 Kids ran through the Forum on their way to school.
 Women washed laundry in the Tiber.
 The smell of fresh bread was everywhere.
 There were street cleaners, firemen, a thousand drinking fountains, eight hundred public baths, apartment buildings, stately homes, religious temples, and even a postal service.